Choo Seng Quee: Singapore

 Choo was one of three coaches appointed to coach the national team reserves in January 1967 and took full reins over the reserves in March.
 He returned as national coach on 8 August 1967, taking charge of the squad for the Merdeka Tournament in the same month.
 Singapore ended up last in the 10-team competition.
-Due to concerns expressed by Sports Minister Othman Wok that an inter-state competition is inappropriate for the national team, Singapore withdrew from the Malaysia Cup and FAM Cup in 1968 and 1969.
+Due to concerns expressed by Sports Minister Othman Wok that an inter-state competition is inappropriate for the national team, Singapore withdrew from the Malaysia Cup (Note: The Malaya Cup was renamed the Malaysia Cup in 1967.) and FAM Cup in 1968 and 1969.
 In his time outside the national team set-up, Choo coached Police Sports Association from September 1968 and led them to the 1968 President's Cup.

-In June 1971, the National Sports Promotion Board assigned Choo to the national team coaching panel.
+In June 1971, the National Sports Promotion Board (Note: Caretakers of FAS pending election of new FAS council.) assigned Choo to the national team coaching panel.
 Singapore was invited to the 12-nation Merdeka Tournament in August.
 The team defeated Hong Kong 2–1 and achieved a shock 1–0 win over pre-tournament favourites and 1970 Asian Games champions Burma.
 Singapore failed to make the semi-finals after a 4–4 draw with the Philippines.
 Choo later resigned in December due to poor health.
 In 1973, Choo rejected a coaching contract worth $2,800 per month, with first-class board and lodging, and free transport from professional Hong Kong club Caroline Hill FC.
 He accepted an $2,500 per month offer by the PSSI to coach the West Irian state team in December but resigned after two months.
 The FAS rejected Choo's application for national coach in September 1974.
-Between 1971 and 1975, Choo was also honorary coach of local clubs including Burnley United, Singapore Marble, Tampines Rovers, and Farrer Park.
+Between 1971 and 1975, Choo was also honorary coach of local clubs including Burnley United, Singapore Marble, (Note: Later renamed Toa Payoh United.)
+Tampines Rovers, and Farrer Park.